Is It “Fake Happiness”? Here's How To Find True Joy

 If you don't seem to find happiness in your current lifestyle and efforts, it might be time to make some changes and prioritize what you really want in life.

-You tell yourself you cannot do any better (when you probably can)
+You tell yourself you cannot do better

 There is generally a difference between being happy with where you are, and thinking that you can't go any further in life.
 If you find yourself trying less and less to get the things you want, and feeling as though you can't progress beyond your current quality of life, then it's quite possible that you are displaying superficial (or fake) happiness.